mkrwebconsulting/mkrwebconsulting/README.md

 👨‍💻 Webdeveloper
 ------------------

 I've been designing Websites since 2017.
 I started with Wordpress and moved later to Webflow.
-Currently I'm developing my Frontend-Development Skills to transform myself into a "Visual Frontend Developer :)
+Currently I'm transforming myself into a "Visual Frontend Developer :)

 * 🌍  I'm based in Mannheim, Germany
 * 🖥️  See my portfolio at [My Homepage](http://www.mkrwebconsulting.de/)